How to Make a CSR Pitch Deck and Presentation [Guide for Impact]

-Our client, Jessica, asked us a question while we were working on her CSR pitch deck:
+Our client, Jessica (Head of CSR of a Leading Retail Company), asked us a question while we were working on her CSR pitch deck:

 Too many CSR decks sound like compliance reports.
 They list carbon reduction goals, diversity initiatives, and philanthropic donations without any real story or passion behind them.
 When your audience feels like you’re just checking boxes to satisfy ESG requirements, they tune out.